 Having volunteers to assist with the research has allowed the park to include additional projects into their schedule.
 The knowledge gained from this research adds to the advice they are able to provide for the optimal care and management of captive elephants.
-This is crucial for the wellbeing of captive elephants around the world as there is a significant lack of research carried out in this field.
+This is crucial for the wellbeing of captive elephants around the world.

 You’ll be living in the park which is located near Plettenberg Bay which is on the famous Garden Route (a popular tourist route due to its great beaches and numerous attractions).